AlexAntartico/fedora_notes/after_installing_actions.md

 ## Custom DNS

+Feel like you are on a secret scenario quest with this setup.

 In terminal, run `resolvectl`, you will probably be running under your ISP's DNS server and this command will show it.
 The most common DNS servers are Google and Cloudfare.

 - Cloudflare: